BrainStormYourWayIn/sierra/README.md

 ![sierra logo](https://github.com/BrainStormYourWayIn/sierra/blob/main/logo.jpg)

-Sierra is a Python3 templating library for web frameworks
+Sierra is a Python3 micro templating library that makes skeletal integration with web frameworks faster.
+You can now develop your web application purely in Python, taking full advantage of it's powerful functionalities.

-**Sierra makes skeletal integration with Flask easier and faster!
-See the examples below.**
+You can use this as an alternative to jinja or Django or another templating engine IF you're code doesn't involve JS, since Sierra doesn't natively support JS.
+If you do want to use this with JS, it has to be done manually.

 [![Downloads](https://pepy.tech/badge/sierra)](https://pepy.tech/project/sierra)
 [![Downloads](https://pepy.tech/badge/sierra/month)](https://pepy.tech/project/sierra)

-**The next release coming very soon will have major changes in the working mechanism and syntax revamps.
-See 'Upcoming'**

 ________________________________